sherifadel90/AppDynamics-SupercarsJavaApp/labs/fnd-06-appd-biq/lab-exercise-06.md

  **Exercise:** Visualizing Top Impacted Car Models, where we will have a Bar Chart, showing the Car Models of all of the SellCar Trasnactions, categorised by the User Experience
 1. Select "Bar" from the Chart Types on the right
 2. Add a filter on the "/Supercar-Trader/sell.do" Business Transactions
-3. Add by “CarModel_MIDC" in the X-Axis
+3. Add “CarModel_MIDC" in the X-Axis
-4. Add by “User Experience" in the X-Axis
+4. Add “User Experience" in the X-Axis
 5. Click on Save
 ![BarChartWidget](assets/images/06-bar-chart-widget-04.png)